vivaria/edisonrul.ing/docs/source/cards/g/gadget-driver.md

 ### Card Rulings

-●Sending Gadget Driver from your hand to the GY is a cost.
+*   Sending Gadget Driver from your hand to the GY is a cost.
-●Gadget Driver's effect targets face-up Morphtronic monster●Gadget Driver's effect can't be activated during the Damage Step.
+*   Gadget Driver's effect targets face-up Morphtronic monster●Gadget Driver's effect can't be activated during the Damage Step.